Wcubed/asset_explorer/readme.md

 - [x] Auto-complete tag input with known tags.

 ## Wishlist
+- [ ] "Detect duplicates in selection" button, that will flag and merge duplicate images.
+     - What do we do with any images that reference that id?
+They might currently not be loaded?
+       [ ] Implement a "hey, I can't find this id, it's supposed to be the transparent version of this, do you know where it is?"
 - [ ] Sync selectins between asset grid and asset table.
 - [ ] Display tags in the asset table.
 - [ ] When you tag an image / remove a tag from an image, and there is a filter active.
 Re-run the filter.